sidscorp/snambiar/aboutme.md

 ---
 layout: page
-title: About me
+title: About Me
-subtitle: Why you'd want to talk to me
+subtitle: Who am I and what am I doing here?
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.

-### The Truth

-I'm not actually Inigo Montoya.
-I wish I was, though.
-I'll update this page very soon!
-In the meantime, do check out The Princess Bride.
+Hi there!
+I've you're on this page, you're likely trying to learn a little more about who I am, what I do, and why I'm here.
+I promise that I'll update this website with all of that information very soon!